 Coverage for Your Entire Life

-Whole life insurance covers you for your entire life — or until age 100 or 121 — as long as you continue to pay premiums on time.
+Whole life insurance covers you for your entire life — or until age 100 or 121 — as long as you pay the premiums on time.
 Even if you let your policy lapse, you'll still have access to its cash value as long as the policy wasn't drawing from the investment to cover premium payments.

 Continuing Death Benefit

-With whole life insurance, your heirs will inherit the value of your policy tax-free no matter how long you live.
+With whole life insurance, your heirs will inherit the value of your policy tax-free, no matter how long you live.

 Riders Can Make Some Funds Available While You’re Alive